10 Best Computer Science Competitions for High School Students

 Prize: Varying amounts of prize money.

 RoboRAVE is an international competition in which self-designed robots made by students compete against each other.
-This event focuses on having fun while learning, sharing and teamwork.
-It is an international competition with participation open not just for groups from the region but from the entire world.
+This event focuses on having fun while learning and teamwork.
 Founded in Albuquerque (New Mexico, USA), RoboRAVE is hosted in many countries on five different continents.
+To learn more about this competition, check out our complete guide here.

 Location: Virtual

-Eligibility: Only high school students living in the U.S.
+Eligibility: High school students living in the U.S.

-Prize: $1,000 prize money to implement the project.
-Additionally, if the situation permits, finalists are invited to a four-day all-expenses paid trip to MIT's campus, where they tour labs, present their research to MIT students and faculty, and hang out with members of the THINK team.
+Price: $1,000 prize money to implement the project.
+Additionally, if the situation permits, finalists are invited to a four-day all-expenses-paid trip to MIT's campus, where they tour labs, present their research to MIT students and faculty, and meet THINK team members.

-Competition dates: January 2023.
-For the entire schedule, please visit here.
+Competition dates: January.
+For the entire schedule, please see here.

-Rather than requiring students to have completed a research project before applying, THINK caters to students who have done extensive research on the background of a potential research project and are looking for additional guidance in the early stages of their project.
+Rather than requiring students to have completed a research project before applying, THINK caters to students who have done extensive research on the background of a potential research project and are looking for additional guidance in the early stages.
 The program is organized by a group of undergraduates at MIT.
+To learn more about this competition, check out our complete guide here.

 Location: Hosted in different cities every year.